 - Our favorite boulangerie, perfect for grabbing warm croissants and baguettes for breakfast, is La Petit Colombe which is located just a minute drive up the road from the villa.
 To get there, go back to the main road from the villa and take a right (direction Flamands, Columbier), drive up the hill about a minute or so, and as you start to go down the hill, on your left you will see La Petit Colombe.
 It’s across from the small school and just before the turn off to Flamands.

 - Beaches – The villa is very well located for access to a number of the islands best beaches.
-The local beach, Anse Des Cayes, is just a five minute walk down the hill from the villa.
-Flamands is a few minute drive and a wonderful place for a morning beach walk.
-Columbier is just a short drive past Flamands if you feel like hiking to a beach and St Jean is a short three minute drive from the villa.
+The local beach, Anse Des Cayes, is just a five minute walk down the hill from the villa however this is more of a surfing beach than swimming beach.
+Flamands is a few minute drive and a wonderful place for a morning beach walk as is St Jean Beach.
+Columbier, our favorite beach, is just a short drive past Flamands and is about a 25 min walk/hike to the beach.
+Gouvernor is another favorite beach not to be missed.
+You can easily spend the day there or split your time between Gouvernor in the morning and Saline in the afternoon.

-- Hiking around Toiny Point: Park your car at Toiny beach (look for the ceramic tile sign).
-Walk down the beach to your left, to where the beach ends.
+- Hiking around Toiny Point: Valet at the Hotel Toiny (not a bad place to grab breakfast too) and take their complementary LandRover down to the beach.
+From there, you’ll find a path to your left, to where the beach ends.
 You have to look a bit closely, but there is a trail that starts at that end of the beach.
 It goes along the coast, out to the point, then up over the top of the small mountain.
 You can make a loop by coming back down the road at the end to the beach where you started.
 This hike is particularly beautiful at the end of the day.
+Follow with a lunch or cocktail at the Toiny Beach Club.

 - Grand Fond Hike: walk to the far end of the beach (away from the road) to find the trail which continues along the rugged coast.
 The trail eventually ends at some beautiful natural pools.